-b.
+- b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?
-C. How many additional parking spaces would the completed project or non-project proposal have?
+Not served directly.
+Nearest stop unknown at time of application. - c.
+How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate?
-None d.
+Parking along interior streets and in driveways and garages of new homes.
+None eliminated. - d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).
-New private streets for access to homes e.
+Improvements to several public properties, refer to preliminary plat for details. - e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.
-No f.
+No. - f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
-What data or transportation models were used to make these estimates? g.
+What data or transportation models were used to make these estimates?
+Approximately 792 average daily trips.
+Peak volumes typically occur 7-8am and and 5-6pm.
+Unknown % of trucks.
+Just those for typical daily deliveries and garbage/recycle services. - g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
-If so, generally describe. h.
-No Proposed measures to reduce or control transportation impacts, if any: None 15 5.
-Public Services [help] a.
-Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
 If so, generally describe.
-No b.
-Proposed measures to reduce or control direct impacts on public services, if any.
-None 16 6.
-Utilities [help] a.
-Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other c.
-Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed.
-See a - above Signature [HELP] e above answers are true and complete to the best of my knowledge.
-I understand that the ad agency is relying on them to make its decision.
-Siç gnature: Na me of signee Po sition and Agency/Organization Da te Submitted: D. Supplemental sheet for nonproject actions [HELP] (IT IS NOT NECESSARY to use this sheet for project actions) Because these questions are very general, it may be helpful to read them in conjunction with the list of the elements of the environment.
-When answering these questions, be aware of the extent the proposal, or the types of activities likely to result from the proposal, would affect the item at a greater intensity or at a faster rate than if the proposal were not implemented.
-Respond briefly and in general terms.
-How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?
-Proposed measures to avoid or reduce such increases are: 2.
-How would the proposal be likely to affect plants, animals, fish, or marine life?
-Proposed measures to protect or conserve plants, animals, fish, or marine life are:
+No. - h.
+Proposed measures to reduce or control transportation impacts, if any: None proposed.